HustLion/idc-op-interface/README.md

 2. Grunt

 3. CNPM

    If you are in China, try:

     $ npm install -g cnpm --registry=https://registry.npm.taobao.org

    And use `cnpm` to replace `npm` whenever you encounter a install command with `npm` in it.
 This will speed up the installation.

+# Known bugs

+- When resized unproportionally, there can be an abnormal space between panes.

 # Notes